by Menai Holidays

 When I first moved to North Wales I loved to jump in the car and take a mystery tour to find new and exciting places.
 One of my favourites was driving the Anglesey coastal road and stopping wherever took my fancy.
 Menai Bridge, Beaumaris, Penmon, Red Wharf Bay, Benllech, Moelfre, Cemaes Bay, South Stack, and Newborough are all worth a stop and a browse whether you’re a walker, beach lover, view seeker or just an avid explorer!
 Or why not take a drive down the Lleyn Peninsula?
 Morfa Bychan, Criccieth, Pwllheli, Llanbedrog, Abersoch, Aberdaron, Tudweiliog and Morfa Nefyn are all absolute gems with gorgeous outlooks.
 That’s not to forget various places inland – the Snowdonia National Park is vast and has so much to offer!
 Places I recommend are Beddgelert, Porthmadog, Llanberis, Blaenau Ffestiniog, Betwys-Y-Coed…I genuinely could write forever on this subject because there are so many pretty villages, walks and views to be found!

 North Wales is a fantastic place no matter what your passion is; whether it’s good food, great beer, fantastic walks, incredible views, you can find it all here!
-Why not take a look at Michelle’s, Jen’s, or Luke’s for their insider’s tips to get the most from your stay. too?
+Why not take a look at Luke’s post for their insider’s tips to get the most from your stay. too?